Weather Department had sent 65 lakh SMS to alert people about Cyclone Fani

 Power restored in over 3,000 homes in Odisha after Cyclone Fani

 Some of the messages, which were also sent in local languages, read: "Keep the animals and poultry birds in safe places.
-Postpone harvesting and keep the harvested produce if any in safe place." too.
+Postpone harvesting and keep the harvested produce if any in safe place too".

 Multiples messages were sent to the farmers of these states from April 26-May 3 when the cyclone struck the Odisha coast, bringing large-scale destruction, flattening standing crops in the state and killing over 60 people.